The other side of the Wall: A journey to Rachel’s Tomb

 If I could go back, I would try to arrive at the checkpoint at the crack of dawn next time and visit the Church of the Nativity as early as possible to avoid the crowds.
 It’s less than 10km from Jaffa Gate to the checkpoint, so a taxi shouldn’t cost much.

-I had a 2011 Bradt Guide* and WiFi in pretty all public places which was more than enough.
-The Bradt Guide does not include the Palestinian Territories and is well out of date regarding prices and accommodation options, but a new edition (minus Palestinan Territories!) is due out in summer 2018.
-Lonely Planet * includes the Palestine Territories and a new edition is out in summer 2018.
-I generally prefer Rough Guide * as it’s often stronger on history and culture and has more diverse accommodation and dining options, but its Israel and Jerusalem guidebooks don’t look like they have been updated in the last few years.
+I had a 2011 Bradt Guide*.
+The Bradt Guide does not include the Palestinian Territories, and, like many guidebooks, does not include Rachel’s Tomb.
+The Lonely Planet Guide * includes the Palestine Territories.
+I generally prefer Rough Guides as they’re often stronger on history and culture and have more diverse accommodation and dining options, but its Israel and Jerusalem guidebooks don’t look like they have been updated in the last few years.

 Rachelstomb.org was a site that I found most helpful and that finally encouraged me to visit.
-Update 2019: This site currently appears not operational.
+Update 2019: This site is no longer operational.
+There is some more history on the Chabad.org website.

-Links marked with an asterisk (*) are affiliate links.
+Disclosure: Links marked with an asterisk (*) are affiliate links to Amazon.com.
 This means if you make a purchase through these links, I will earn a small commission at no extra cost to you.
+More information on my affiliate link policy can be found here.
+This post was originally written in February 2018 and updated in December 2019.
+I visited Rachel’s Tomb at a period of relative peace in November 2017.